 The lifetime, τ_1 , after irradiation at 600 °C is (163 ± 1) ps, close to that found for the unirradiated sample ((170 ± 1) ps).
-The defects associated with this lifetime in both the unirradiated and irradiated samples are dislocations [42, 55, 56, 60, 61].
+The defects associated with this lifetime in both the unirradiated and irradiated samples are dislocations [36, 46, 47, 51, 52].
 As the irradiation temperature increases to 800 °C τ_1 increases to (205 ± 2) ps.
-This lifetime must be a weighted average of lifetimes corresponding to very small vacancy clusters of about up to 3 vacancies.
-Further increase of the irradiation temperature to 900 °C causes the increase of τ_1 to (246 ± 6) ps which corresponds to a vacancy complex of 4-5 vacancies [57].
-Irradiation at 1200 °C results in the decrease of τ_1 to (156 ± 5) ps, similar to the values of the unirradiated sample and that irradiated at 600 °C and reflecting positron annihilations at dislocations.
-Summarizing the results for τ_1 , for irradiation at 600 and 1200 °C τ_1 is associated with dislocations and with probably vacancy-impurity complexes (as it will be discussed below) whereas at 800 and 900 °C τ_1 is attributed to both dislocations and small vacancy clusters.
+This lifetime must be a weighted average of lifetimes corresponding to very small vacancy clusters of about 3 vacancies.
+Further increase of the irradiation temperature to 900 °C causes the increase of τ_1 to (246 ± 6) ps which corresponds to a vacancy complex of 4-5 vacancies [48].
+Irradiation at 1200 °C results in the decrease of τ_1 to (156 ± 5) ps, similar to the values of the uniradiated sample and that irradiated at 600 °C and reflecting positron annihilations at dislocations.
+Summarizing the results for τ_1 , for irradiation at 600 and 1200 °C τ_1 is associated with dislocations only whereas at 800 and 900 °C τ_1 is attributed to both dislocations and small vacancy clusters.

 After irradiation a second lifetime, τ_2 , is observed with values ranging from 492 to 553 ps.
-This lifetime corresponds to positron annihilations at large vacancy clusters or voids having more than 40 vacancies [57, 62].
+This lifetime corresponds to positron annihilations at large vacancy clusters or voids having more than 40 vacancies [48, 53].
 The obtained values for τ_2 show that for irradiation at 600 °C the voids have a diameter larger than about 1 nm, a value which is in agreement with TEM results.
 The lifetime τ_2 increases almost linearly with the irradiation temperature up to 900 °C and then it remains constant.
 The increase of τ_2 with irradiation temperature indicates larger number of vacancies in a cluster.
-For large vacancy clusters (>40 vacancies) theoretical calculations predict a small or no dependence of the positron lifetime on the void size [38, 57], due to the localization of positron at the cavity surface, with a saturation positron lifetime value of around 500 ps.
-Therefore, the increase of lifetime τ_2 with irradiation temperature reflects an increase in the size of the vacancy clusters which is observed also by TEM.
+For large vacancy clusters (>40 vacancies) theoretical calculations predict a small or no dependence of the positron lifetime on the void size [32, 48], due to the localization of positron at the cavity surface, with a saturation positron lifetime value of around 500 ps.
+Therefore, the increase of lifetime τ_2 with irradiation temperature reflects a increase in the size of the vacancy clusters which is observed also by TEM.

-Fig. 4.
+Fig. 3.
 Lifetime components (a) and their relative intensities (b) obtained from least square fit of equation (1) to PALS spectra for the unirradiated and irradiated cold rolled W plate at the various irradiation temperatures.

-The intensities I_i , (i=0,1,2), reflect the probability of a positron being annihilated within the defect free matrix (i=0) or a defect (i=1 dislocation or monovacancy or small vacancy complex of up to 5 vacancies, i=2 vacancy cluster of more than 40 vacancies).
-The relative probabilities (I_i/I_0 , i=1,2) reflect the extent of the defects in relation with the defect free regions.
-In the unirradiated sample $I_1/I_0\approx 1$, i.e. it is equal probable the positron to be annihilated in a dislocation and in the defect free matrix.
+The intensities I_i , (i = 0, 1, 2), reflect the probability of a positron being annihilated within the defect free matrix (i = 0) or a defect $(i = 1 \text{ dislocation or monovacancy or small vacancy complex of up to 5 vacancies, <math>i = 2$ vacancy cluster of more than 40 vacancies).
+The relative probabilities $(I_i/I_0, i = 1, 2)$ reflect the extent of the defects in relation with the defect free regions.
+In the unirradiated sample $I_1/I_0 \approx 1$, i.e. it is equal probable the positron to be annihilated in a dislocation and in the defect free matrix.
 This indicates that ~50% of the sample can be considered as affected by the dislocations introduced by the cold rolling.